Historic trophy awarded to Loughborough Grammar School for winning Combined Cadet Force (RAF) competition

 The RAF section of Loughborough Grammar School’s Combined Cadet Force (CCF) has earned national recognition for winning the prestigious Royal Air Squadron Trophy.

-The ground training competition is open to all 230 CCF (RAF) Squadrons across the country and involves 6 disciplines: aircraft recognition, drill, first aid, RAF general knowledge, leadership and team building, and shooting.
+The ground training competition is open to all 230 CCF (RAF) Squadrons across the country.
+It involves six disciplines: aircraft recognition, drill, first aid, RAF general knowledge, leadership and team building, and shooting.

-Regional heats decide which 3 teams from each of the 5 regions will go head-to-head to be crowned the country’s best CCF (RAF) in the national final.
+Regional heats decide which three teams from each of the five regions will go head-to-head to be crowned the country’s best CCF (RAF) in the national final.

 Flight Lieutenant Joanne Smith, Officer Commanding of the RAF section, said: “I’m very proud to say that our section won the Royal Air Squadron Trophy this year.